bpjordan/CSC446-TeamDuoDuo/docs/1_api.md

 ### /api/query (GET)

 Queries the database server for all entries in the `users` table.
+Requires a header with the token provided by `/api/login`.
 Responds with `200 OK` and a JSON string representing the `users` table.

 ### /api/login (POST)

 Checks if a user exists in the database with the correct username & password.
-If login is correct, returns `200 OK` status code.
+If login is correct, returns `200 OK` status codeand an authentication token.
 If login is incorrect, returns `401 Unauthorized` status code.

 Request body should include HTTP form with parameters: